 - Declutter your kitchen

-You may have it planned that your kitchen remodel is only going take 6 weeks… ?
+You may have it planned that your kitchen remodel is only going to take 6 weeks… ?
 I’m not laughing at you.
 I’m NOT!
-I’m just here to say that things often don’t go as planned, so it is best to be prepared.
+It just needs said that things often don’t go as planned, so it is best to be prepared.

 I’ll also disclose that my husband and I did all the work ourselves (except the electrical stuff).
 That’s part of the reason it took so darn long.
 If you’re using a contractor, it’ll likely go a little quicker.
 Regardless of your method, these tips will help.